cloudera/hue/docs/sdk/sdk.md

 ## Front-end Development

-Developing applications for Hue requires a minimal amount of CSS and JavaScript to use existing functionality.
-As covered above, creating an application for the Desktop is a matter of creating a standard HTML application that is available when you visit it in your browser (i.e. <a href="http://localhost:8000/calculator/">http://localhost:8000/calculator/</a>) but also in the Desktop environment.
+Developing applications for HUE requires a minimal amount of CSS and JavaScript to use existing functionality.
+As covered above, creating an application for the HUE is a matter of creating a standard HTML application that is available when you visit it in your browser (i.e. <a href="http://localhost:8000/calculator/">http://localhost:8000/calculator/</a>) but also in the HUE environment.

 Our goal is to make it easy for you to author Django applications and enhance their views with default styles and behaviors provided by our SDK.
 If you find you want to use a UI feature that we don't have in the SDK yet, there are clear pathways for you to author that functionality using JavaScript.
 As time goes on and our SDK matures, you'll find more and more UI patterns present for your use.

 ### Default CSS Styles

-Hue comes with a collection of default styles that you can use to make your apps and their UI components look like all the other apps.
-Your app doesn't have to use these styles, but if you do, it'll save you some time and make your app look at home on the Desktop.
+HUE comes with a collection of default styles that you can use to make your apps and their UI components look like all the other apps.
+Your app doesn't have to use these styles, but if you do, it'll save you some time and make your app look at home in HUE.

 You can find the default styles inside the SDK in the file located at *desktop/core/static/css/shared.css*.